mrkkrp/markkarpov.com/tutorial/th.md

                   + 0))
 ```

-*(All the mess will be optimized away and we'll end with just plain numbers,
-don't worry.)*

 This is a useful debugging tool.

-## Lifting Haskell values to TH expressions
+## Lifting Haskell values into TH expressions

 So far we have been constructing expressions manually or by using quotation.
 What about getting an expression that “re-constructs” a value we already
 have?
-This could be used to deliver values generated in the `Q` monad to the
+This could be useful to deliver values generated in the `Q` monad to
-outside world.
+the outside world.

 The solution comes naturally in the form of the [`Lift`][lift] type class: